Loading...

 Stay Hydrated

-Drink water before or with your meal to aid digestion and help your body process sugars more efficiently.
+Drink water before and after consuming curd to help your body manage blood sugar levels more efficiently.

 metabolic